-Yesterday (13 May 2025) Somerset NHS Foundation Trust announced that that it cannot currently safely run the Special Care Baby Unit (SCBU) and provide care during labour and birth at the Yeovil Maternity Unit for an initial period of six months.
+Yesterday (13 May 2025), Somerset NHS Foundation Trust announced that it cannot currently safely run the Special Care Baby Unit (SCBU) and provide care during labour and birth at the Yeovil Maternity Unit for an initial period of 6 months.

 In reaction to this news, Councillor Graham Oakes, Lead Member for Public Health, Climate Change and Environment at Somerset Council, said: